SNEWS2/snewpy/paper.md

 Current neutrino detectors will observe hundreds to thousands of neutrinos from a Galactic supernova, and future detectors will increase the yield by an order of magnitude or more.
-With such a data set there is potential for a huge increase in our understanding of the explosions of massive stars, nuclear physics under extreme conditions, and the fundamental properties of neutrinos.
+With such neutrino data sets, the next Galactic supernova will significantly increase our understanding of the explosions of massive stars, nuclear physics under extreme conditions, and the fundamental properties of neutrinos.
 However there is a large gulf between supernova simulations and the corresponding signals in detectors, making comparisons between theory and observation, as well as between different detectors, very difficult.
-The SNEWPY code connects supernova simulations with the SNOwGLoBES software [@SNOwGLoBES], allowing users to calculate expected event rates in various neutrino detectors.
+The SNEWPY code connects supernova simulations with the SNOwGLoBES software [@SNOwGLoBES], allowing users to easily calculate expected event rates from many supernova models in many different neutrino detectors.

 # Statement of need

 SNEWPY is an open-source software package which bridges the gap between simulations of supernovae and the signals one would expect from the simulation in neutrino detectors here on Earth.
+The package, written in Python, is built upon numpy [@Walt:2011] and scipy [@Virtanen:2020], and makes use of astropy [Astropy:2013muo, @Price-Whelan:2018hus] for astronomical transformations, model I/O, and unit conversions.

-The package provides a number of functions that together form a complete simulation pipeline.
-SNEWPY is able to interface with supernova simulation datasets to extract the neutrino emission as a function of time, energy, angle, and neutrino flavor from the proto-neutron star.
+SNEWPY provides a number of functions that together form a complete simulation pipeline.
+The software is able to interface with supernova simulation data sets to extract the neutrino emission as a function of time, energy, angle, and neutrino flavor from the proto-neutron star.
 It then convolves the neutrino spectra with a prescription for neutrino flavor transformation through the mantle of the star.
-Using the SNOwGLoBES data format, it then generates either a time series of neutrino spectra at Earth - the neutrinocurve - or the spectral fluence.
+Using the SNOwGLoBES data format, it then generates either a time series of neutrino spectra at Earth
+- the neutrinocurve - or the spectral fluence.
 SNEWPY is also able to interface with SNOwGLoBES itself, and can run the neutrinocurve or fluence data files through all the different neutrino detector models available in SNOwGLoBES to compute expected event rates.
 SNEWPY will then collate the output from SNOwGLoBES into a signal data file per detector per signal.
 Finally, SNEWPY is easily integrated into other software, such as the supernova event generator sntools [@Migenda2021], which recently incorporated SNEWPY as a dependency to provide access to a broad range of supernova models and flavor transformations.

 In addition to the code, SNEWPY comes with data from several hundred simulations kindly provided by various modeling groups, a script for